 - Growth and potentially new areas of desmoplasia (retroperitoneal fibrosis).
 Awaiting treatment plan (actually seen on CT, Ga68 was a check for any avidity).
 Read about NET fibrosis here.

 - Bone metastasis in right rib number 11.

 Dropped half a stone (~4kg) following a chest infection in June.
 Struggling to put the weight back on,

-The output from my current surveillance findings is still being discussed by my time looking at different options.
+The output from my current surveillance findings is still being discussed by my MDT who are looking at different options.
 Currently I’m waiting on feedback.

 I continue to learn, I watch and I wait to see what happens.

 - I looked well at diagnosis and I look well today.
 However, you should see my insides!

 - I like to think I’m living with cancer, not dying from it.